Georgia Tech vs. Virginia Tech College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Georgia Tech and its opponents have gone over the current 56-point total in five of seven games (71.4%) this season.
+- Georgia Tech has combined with its opponents to put up more than 55.5 points in five of seven games this season.

-- This contest's total is four points greater than the 52 these two squads combine to allow per game this season.
+- These two squads combine to allow 52 points per game, 3.5 fewer than this contest's over/under.

-- The average total in Yellow Jackets games this season is 58.7, 2.7 points above Saturday's total of 56.
+- The Yellow Jackets and their opponents have scored an average of 58.7 points per game in 2021, 3.2 more than Saturday's total.

-- The 56 over/under in this game is 3.4 points higher than the 52.6 average total in Hokies games this season.
+- The 52.6 PPG average total in Hokies games this season is 2.9 points fewer than this game's over/under.

 Georgia Tech Stats and Trends

-- When Georgia Tech records more than 23.1 points, it is 2-2 against the spread and 3-1 overall.
+- Georgia Tech is 2-2 against the spread and 3-1 overall in games when it scores more than 23.1 points.

-- In games that Georgia Tech amasses over 381.6 yards, the team is 2-4 against the spread and 3-3 overall.
+- When Georgia Tech totals over 381.6 yards, the team is 2-4 against the spread and 3-3 overall.

 - The Yellow Jackets have seven giveaways this season, while the Hokies have eight takeaways .